 The Edgar Experimental Mine in Idaho Springs provides students in mining engineering and other disciplines a unique opportunity for research and practical training in a variety of areas.

 Coolbaugh House was built by former Mines president Melville F. Coolbaugh in 1922.
 It was designated a City of Golden Historic Landmark in 1985.

 Colorado School of Mines is located in the heart of Golden, located at the mouth of Clear Creek Canyon, just 13 miles west of Denver.

 The Center for Technology and Learning Media (CTLM) houses Computing, Communications and Information Technologies (CCIT), physics and computer labs, and Einstein Bros.
 Bagels, a popular dining spot.

 Housing the Geology and Geological Engineering Department, Berthoud Hall opened its doors in 1940 and was named after Mines’ first geology professor, Edward L. Berthoud.

-Alderson Hall currently houses the Chemical and Biological Engineering Department as well as the College of Applied Science and Engineering dean’s office.
+Alderson Hall currently houses the Chemical and Biological Engineering Department.